Astor63/TPS-Mods/ReadMe.md

 ## French Translation:

-- __UCP French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *UCP 2.2*.
+- __UCP 2.2 - French Add-On:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *UCP 2.2*.

 * * * * *